vsivsi/meteor-job/README.md

 ### `j.fail(error, [options], [callback])`

 Cause this job to fail.
 It's next state depends on how the job's `job.retry()` settings are configured.
 It will either become `'failed'` or go to `'waiting'` for the next retry. `error` is any EJSON object.
 Error will be saved as an object.
 If passed error is not an object, it will be wrapped in one.
+If the job becomes 'failed', all dependent jobs will be cancelled.

 `options:`